 The ferry trip offers a great vantage point for views of Perth and Fremantle shores.
 You also get a glimpse of Carnac Island where sea lions hang out and Garden Island, which houses a military base.

-Grabbing a bike for the day (or half-price after 12pm) we set off to explore the rustic vibes of this spectacular place.
-With an entire circuit of beaches to choose from, I’d suggest kicking the bike into fourth gear and heading straight for Parakeet Bay, my personal favourite.
+Renting a bike for the day (or half-price after 12pm) we set off to explore the rustic vibes of this spectacular place.
+With an entire circuit of beaches to choose from, I suggest kicking the bike into fourth gear and heading straight for Parakeet Bay, my personal favourite.

 Rottnest Island

-After returning the bikes around 4pm, you can enjoy happy hour at Frankie’s Pizzeria or your beverage of choice and a marina view from Thompson’s.
+After returning the bikes around 4pm, enjoy happy hour at Frankie’s Pizzeria or your beverage of choice and a marina view from Thompson’s.

-While this might be the end of the trip, the memories made will stay with you forever and I can guarantee the list of places to visit in WA’s South West will have only grown!
+While this might be the end of your South West Australia road trip, the memories made will stay with you forever and I can guarantee the list of places to visit in WA’s South West will have only grown!